sergeynordicresults/sergeynordicresults.github.io/psilocybin.md

 1. to lie
 2. to hide information
 3. to cheat
-4. kill
-to advance on the ladder
+4. to do horrible stuff to advance on the ladder

 Alternatives to do in the universe: